China is the world’s leading e-commerce market

 China cross-border e-commerce grew to a 16.86 billion USD market at the end of 2018.
 The number of Chinese consumers who buy foreign products online is estimated to exceed 200 million by 2020.
 To reach Chinese consumers, selling on Chinese e-commerce platforms is a quick and effective way.

-Choose the right e-commerce platform based on product positioning
+Choose the right online platform to sell in China based on your product positioning

 China has dozens and dozens of marketplaces but 6 of them dominate the market:

-[Data Source: e-marketer, Market shares of Chinese online marketplaces]
+[Data Source: e-marketer, Market shares of online platforms to sell china

 Other than the official website of the brand, also known as brand.com, there are many e-commerce platforms that are more convenient for consumers to choose from.
 Depending on the brand’s individual needs, each platform could be used to sell online in China.